awslabs/unicornflix/README.md

 1. Now, add the amplify video module to the project using `amplify video add`
 1. Follow the prompts as shown below.
-We'll be building in a basic content management system (CMS) as part of our VOD platform.
+We'll be building in a basic content management system (CMS) as part of our video-on-demand (VOD) platform.
 <pre>
 unicornflix $ <b>amplify add video</b>
 ?
 Please select from one of the below mentioned services: <b>Video On Demand (alpha)</b>